nccgroup/autopwn/README.md

 127.0.0.1 - - [15/Nov/2015 11:04:41] "GET /favicon.ico HTTP/1.1" 404 -
 ```

-In order to interface with autopwn you should use autopwn-cli
+In order to interface with autopwn you should use autopwn-gui
+(available at https://github.com/rascal999/autopwn-gui).
+You can
-(available at https://github.com/rascal999/autopwn-cli).
-If you're
+also use autopwn-cli (available at https://github.com/rascal999/autopwn-cli).
-interested in the API, you can also do stuff in the browser.
+If you're interested in the API, you can also do stuff in the browser.

 ## Contributing